dannykennedy/graphsby/_items/post-bobbieann-water.md

 The announcement that the baby dies might seem, at first, to be negative or dangerous, but (if the baby signifies an immature part of me, then the baby *dying* means that this part of me has matured, or I am no longer in need of it.
 The baby has died and in its place is a mature woman ready to accept and deal with whatever comes -- and I am not alone.

 It was only in comparing the recent dream to the older dream that I was able to completely understand and appreciate how far I have come over the years.
 I am grateful for my dreams and the messages they provide.
 I know I am on the right path. ∞

-### Dream Inspired Poetry
-The Tide is Turning
-My dreambody swims many bodies of water
-All kinds perceivable:
-Streams, creeks, ponds, lakes, rivers.
-It seems unbelievable.
-There is a conscious knowing in my being as I play:
-“Oh, yes, I know water’s ways:
-Its’ twisting and turning, its’ swellings and yearnings;
-In stillness, reflection; in action, projection;
-Its anger, its falls; the voices, its walls;
-The whirlpools.... unpredictability;
-Its substance: spirituality....
-I do know water’s ways and how to interact, fearlessly.”
-In this moment of knowing,
-I’m inside a blue ocean wave
-New Wave.... cresting, curling
-Have the honor of standing on its floor as it’s merging A circular enormous proud moving hall, of turquoise, lavender, blue, creamy pearl
-I revel in seeing this warm womb bright sight
-(At one point I stand with my ‘back to the wall’ --huge gushes of water may sweep me away--
-One wrong move . . . and that’s all!
-It’s a good thing, a good thing I know how to play.)
-Before it collapses, I plunge into its heart to surface behind it and watch it depart, as waves do on the sand.... when WHAT is this wonder my eyes now behold?
-This wave’s bending, turning right back . . .
-this is bold!
-It isn’t caressing and teasing the land,
-(are you glancing?)
-But doing wave upon wave of water-swirl dancing.
-Perplexed, I awaken, a song’s in my Being
-A mantra.... a rhythm.... not ending.... repeating
-The Tide is Turning The Tide is Turning
-The Tide is Turning The Tide is Turning